Topics

 You can find Canada’s best whole life insurance quotes on our website in minutes.
 Or, contact us and let our experts help you out one-on-one.

-What’s the difference between participating and non-participating life insurance?
+What is the difference between a participating and non-participating life insurance policy?

 Why should I get permanent life insurance Canada?

-There are 3 very good reasons why you should get permanent life insurance:
+There are three very good reasons why you should get permanent life insurance, including covering your final expenses, cash value growth and planning your estate:

 1. To cover your final expenses